Karaburma: Later period

-Interbellum
+Interwar period

-A whole string of new neighborhoods encircled eastern outskirts of Belgrade, with names usually containing "suburb" and some member of the royal family.
+During the interwar period a string of new neighborhoods encircled eastern outskirts of Belgrade, with names usually containing "suburb" and some member of the royal family.
 These original names either never became popular or were suppressed after World War II and replaced.
 The inspiration for the design of the neighborhoods came from the complex built in 1912 along the Daviel Street in Paris.
 It consisted of 40 one-floor houses with gardens, indented from the main street.
 This style became very popular across the Europe.
-Two such suburbs originated on territory of modern Karaburma, Suburb of King Alexander Karađorđević and Suburb of Prince Paul Karađorđević.
+Two such suburbs were built on the territory of modern Karaburma, Suburb of King Alexander Karađorđević and Suburb of Prince Paul Karađorđević.

-The rapid development of Karaburma during the Interbellum is connected with the development of the textile industry and the business enterprises of the Ilić family, especially Vlada Ilić was an industrialist and mayor of Belgrade from 1935 to 1939.
-In 1897, German entrepreneurs Eugen Michael and Carl Wolf founded a cloth factory in Karaburma, near the modern Velje Miljkovića Street.
-Kosta Ilić, father of Vlada, purchased the factory in 1906, in partnership with his sons.
-In 1910 the company was transformed into the joint-stock company with the capital of 3,000,000 dinars in gold.
-Prior to World War I, the Ilić brothers acquired the latest English technology for the cloth production as they bought the "Crompton Ltd", a Belgrade branch of the "Ungarische Tehtilindustrie".
-"Crompton Ltd", a successor of "Hattersley & Crompton", had looms made by the latest Hattersley technology, which boosted the production.
-After his brother Sotir died in 1935, Vlada took over as a sole head of the conglomerate.
-Company was boosted when the new contract was signed with the Yugoslav Army in 1939.